-The judgment about whether to accept a revised paper will be made as follows.
+The decision about whether to accept a revised paper will be made as follows.
 Reviewers will primarily judge whether the authors have satisfied the requests accompanying the revision decision.
 They will also judge the resubmission on its independent merits, but should avoid rejecting it for non-fatal concerns that they could have raised during the first round of reviews.
 The reviewers should also ensure that the revised paper doesn't introduce new assertions without sufficient support.
-Unlike the shepherding process, the requested action points may include running additional experiments that obtain specific results, e.g., comparing performance against a certain alternative and beating it by at least 10%.
+Unlike the shepherding process, the revision instructions may include running additional experiments that obtain specific results, e.g., comparing performance against a certain alternative and beating it by at least 10%.

-During the revision period, the paper is still considered under review to NSDI and therefore cannot be submitted to other conferences unless the authors first withdraw it from consideration.
-To make this obligation clear, authors who receive a one-shotrevision notification must, within two weeks of the notification, explicitly send an email acknowledging their participation in the one-shot-revision process.
-That e-mail should indicate they understand that this means the USENIX Submission Policy (www.usenix.org/conferences/author-resources/submissionspolicy) precludes concurrent submission to other conferences.
+During the revision period, the paper is still considered under review to NSDI and therefore cannot be submitted to other conferences unless the authors first withdraw it from consideration (as per the USENIX Submission Policy (www.usenix.org/ conferences/author-resources/submissions-policy) precludes concurrent submission to other conferences.